Behavioral Health and Mental Well-Being

 - Normalization and understanding of behavioral/mental health as a component of whole-person health.

-- People have learned to recognize signs and symptoms of mental health and illness.
+- People learn to recognize signs and symptoms of mental health and illness.

 - People know how to get help and are willing to reach out.

 - People contribute to others’ well-being.